 4 credits (8 lec-lab hrs/wk) Principles of robotic systems with experimental application.
 Covers overview of the robotic field.
 Basic automated system features will be simulated and explored in the lab.

-Prerequisite: ELEC201 Instrumentation and Control II with a C or better or instructor consent.
+Prerequisite: ELEC201 Instrumentation and Control I with a C or better.

 ELEC203 Instrumentation and Control III